Do you know your brand’s archetype?

 The idea is that we humans are wired to behaviour built on our desires, and certain personalities have stronger desires than others.
 Based on 12 human desires are 12 archetypes which can be used to define your brand’s personality.
 A lot has been written about brand archetypes, so I’m not going in-depth here, but I will touch upon the types and then talk about my brand archetypes and what that means to my clients.

-To read more about branding and archetypes, I would recommend this articles in particular: Brand Archetypes: Ultimate Guide – Hack the Mind of Your Customers.
+To read more about branding and archetypes, I would recommend this article in particular: Brand Archetypes: Ultimate Guide – Hack the Mind of Your Customers.

 List of archetypes and their prime desires.